 ‘Medical assistance in dying’

 Canada legalized both assisted suicide and direct euthanasia in June 2016, referring to them collectively as “medical assistance in dying” or “MAID”—euphemisms that distract from the dark reality of these practices.
 Originally, to be eligible for MAID, an applicant had to satisfy certain criteria.
-His or her death had to be “reasonably foreseeable,” among other requirements.
+His or her natural death had to be “reasonably foreseeable,” among other requirements.

 Even under that criterion, assisted suicide is morally indefensible.
 But the requirement at least showed that Canadian lawmakers understood the need for some regulations on the practice.